Alluxio/alluxio/docs/en/api/FS-API.md

 #### Programmatically Modifying Configuration

-Alluxio configuration can be set through alluxio-site.properties, but these properties apply to all instances of Alluxio that read from the file.
+Alluxio configuration can be set through `alluxio-site.properties`, but these properties apply to all instances of Alluxio that read from the file.
 If fine-grained configuration management is required, pass in a customized configuration object when creating the `FileSystem` object.
 The generated `FileSystem` object will have modified configuration properties, independent of any other `FileSystem` clients.